Alerbus/beautifymc/README.md

 Put the packs in this order from top to bottom: Fused's Lush Leaves, Deluxe Water Pack LC, Transparent Water Pack, Universal Pack, Minecraft 3D 256x.
 This can be done by using the arrows that appear by clicking on a pack

-2 packs have settings that I'd recommend changing from their default: set Fused's Lush Leaves to Normal Birch & set Minecraft 3D 256x to Flat Items
+2 packs have settings that I'd recommend changing from their default: set Fused's Lush Leaves to Normal Birch & set Minecraft 3D 256x to Flat Items.
+This can be done by using the gear that appears by clicking on a pack

 Go back to title screen

-Resstart game
+Restart game